syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>PageSettings</td>
-<td>The button that appears in the top toolbar allows you to customizes page display and layout of the PDF viewer content. </td>
+<td>The button that appears in the top toolbar allows you to customize the page display and layout of the PDF viewer content. </td>
 </tr>
 <tr>
 <td>Search</td>